Bataan: Iskolar ng Bataan

 Iskolar ng Bataan is a provincial government-funded tertiary education scholarship program with a primary goal of producing at least one professional in every household in the province and be gainfully employed in the trade and industries operating inside or outside the province.

 Bataan Highschool for the Arts

 Through Republic Act No. 11190, the Bataan High School for the Arts is established as the second specialized public high school in the Philippines offering arts-focused education after the Makiling-based Philippine High School for the Arts (PHSA).

 The School aims to develop artistically gifted and talented students by implementing a special secondary education curriculum and support programs committed to the conservation and promotion of the Filipino artistic and cultural traditions.
 This is also a Center for Arts and Design of the Senior High School Program among the twenty school divisions of Central Luzon.
 Through the establishment of the BHSA, DepEd will be able to help select, stimulate, and prepare students for a career in the arts and cultural work who will serve the region and the country.

+Bataan Highschool for Sports

+By virtue of Republic Act No. 12239 signed in September 2025, Bataan High School for Sports, a specialized high school to foster young athletic talents is being established in the municipality of Bagac.
+It integrates general secondary education with specialized sports training to develop the athletic potential of Filipino youth.